 Hi, thanks for stopping by.
 I’m Henry Lien.
 I’m a speculative fiction writer.
 In case you don’t know, that’s a fancy way to say “science fiction and fantasy writer” without people thinking you have geek cooties.
 If you’re looking for a list of my author appearances, click HERE.

-- My first novel, PEASPROUT CHEN, FUTURE LEGEND OF SKATE AND SWORD, came out from Holt/Macmillan in April 2018, edited by the sagacious Tiffany Liao.
+My first novel, PEASPROUT CHEN, FUTURE LEGEND OF SKATE AND SWORD, came out from Holt/Macmillan in April 2018, edited by the sagacious Tiffany Liao.
 The sequel PEASPROUT CHEN: BATTLE OF CHAMPIONS came out in January 2019.
-I am represented by the mighty Tina Dubois at ICM, as well as the benevolent Will Watkins and the august Josie Freedman at ICM for film/tv rights, and the perfectly upright Roxane Edouard at Curtis Brown U.K. for translation rights.
+I am represented by the benevolent Will Watkins and the august Josie Freedman at ICM, and the perfectly upright Roxane Edouard at Curtis Brown U.K. for translation rights.

 I write mostly children’s lit but also some adult stuff, mostly novels, but some short stories and songs, too.
 I like to write about very specific things, like Wu Liu (a sport I made up combining kung fu and figure skating), imperial court eunuchs, earthquakes, grandes dames of the Gilded Age, underwater gardening, and how to talk to dolphins.

 I attended Clarion West Writers’ Workshop in 2012.
 It was deeply rad.
 I studied under George R.R.
 Martin, Chuck Palahniuk, Kelly Link, Gavin Grant, Connie Willis, Stephen Graham Jones, and Mary Rosenblum.
 Since then, I have sold stories to magazines including Asimov’s, Analog, the Magazine of Fantasy & Science Fiction, and Lady Churchill’s Rosebud Wristlet, and been nominated for a few Nebulas.

 Before becoming a writer, I worked as an attorney, fine art dealer, and college instructor.
 I was born in Taiwan.
 I live in Hollywood, CA.